Research

 Sex chromosomes and Autism

 The number of children diagnosed with autism has surged to 1 in 36 in the past decade.
-Accurate diagnosis and effective support will require a thorough understanding of autism's genetic basis.
-Even though autism is known to differentially affect men and women, previous genome-wide association studies (GWAS) have focused on the 22 chromosomes shared by males and females, neglecting the sex chromosomes.
-We are currently ramping up an effort to remedy this in collaboration with the Danish iPSYCH consortium.
+Accurate diagnosis and adequate support will require a thorough understanding of autism's genetic basis.
+Even though autism affects men and women differently, previous genome-wide association studies (GWAS) have focused on the 22 chromosomes shared by males and females, neglecting the sex chromosomes.
+We are ramping up an effort to remedy this in collaboration with the Danish iPSYCH consortium.
 In addition to GWAS tailored to human sex chromosomes, we pursue hypotheses that link sex bias in autism to the unique evolutionary forces acting on sex chromosomes.
 Recent research from our group has revealed uniquely strong natural selection on the human X chromosome, best explained by selfish X-genes promoting their natural selection in spermatogenesis by killing sperm cells that carry the Y chromosome.
 Such selfish advantage in spermatogenesis easily trumps modest deleterious effects such gene variants may have on brain development.
 One in four neuron genes is also expressed in spermatids.
-We pursue the hypothesis that selfish selection for transmission to live sperm promotes gene variants despite a mildly detrimental impact on neuro-development and that female fitness is favored in the subsequent resolution of these collateral effects.
+We hypothesize that selfish selection for transmission to live sperm promotes gene variants despite a mildly detrimental impact on neuro-development and that female fitness is favored in the subsequent resolution of these collateral effects.

 Sex chromosome meiotic drive

 In mammals, the X chromosome is present in two copies in females but only one copy in males.
 In males, the X chromosome instead pairs with a Y chromosome.
 Unlike other chromosomes, X and Y chromosomes only recombine at the ends of the chromosomes, which allows the X chromosome to evolve independently of the Y chromosome.
-Because most of the X and Y chromosomes do not recombine, the fate of genes residing on X or Y chromosomes is completely coupled to that of either the X or Y chromosome.
-That means an X-linked gene may affect its own transmission to the next generation if it can increase the proportion of sperm cells that carry an X chromosome rather than a Y chromosome.
+Because most of the X and Y chromosomes do not recombine, the fate of genes residing on X or Y chromosomes is tied to either the X or Y chromosome.
+That means an X-linked gene may affect its transmission to the next generation if it can increase the proportion of sperm cells that carry an X chromosome rather than a Y chromosome.
 Genes may trigger such imbalance by influencing the symmetry of meiosis or killing gametes that carry the other sex chromosomes.
-Both phenomena are referred to as "meiotic drive" and enable gene variants to induce their natural selection – even if it reduces the fitness of the organism.
-This is the insight that initially gave rise to the notion of selfish genes.
+Both phenomena are called "meiotic drive" and enable gene variants to induce their natural selection – even if it reduces the organism's fitness.
+This insight initially gave rise to the notion of selfish genes.
 Natural selection, in the form of meiotic drive, will thus actively promote selfish genes, even when these genes unfavorably distort the sex ratio of offspring or harm male fertility.
 Sex chromosome meiotic drive has been observed in several species, and selfish genes have been identified in fruit flies and mice but not humans.
-We pursue the hypothesis that meiotic drive has been a potent force in the evolution of humans and other primates.
+We hypothesize that meiotic drive has been a potent force in the evolution of humans and other primates.

 Identifying episodes of positive natural selection